 Beginning Fall 2018, students in pre-program health science and nursing majors will participate in the CAREplan: the college’s Quality Enhancement Plan.
-Advising for these students on the Greenwood Campus will be available by appointment in the CARE Planning Center in Suite 149-A. Advisors will be available to assist students with developing Degree Plans, learning about various health science and nursing programs, and understanding program requirements and secondary program application processes.
+Advising for these students on the Greenwood Campus will be available by appointment in the CARE Planning Center in Suite 149-A. Advisors will be available to assist students with developing Degree Plans, learning about various health science programs, program requirements, and secondary program application processes.
 Visit www.ptc.edu/care for more details.

 Students must complete a secondary application in May or September and be accepted into the program before they start clinical coursework.

 To become program-ready (ready to apply for the clinical phase of the program), students must score at least a 65% in both the math and reading sections of the TEAS V and have a minimum GPA of 2.5 in the following courses . . .